RodBarenco/colab-project-api/setup-guide.md

 ---
 With these steps completed, you should be ready to set up and run the project successfully.
 If you encounter any issues, please refer back to the instructions above or consult the documentation of the used libraries for further information.

-Remember to replace executable_name with the actual name of the generated executable, as well as the port numbers, database connection strings, and secret keys.
+Remember to replace executable_name with the actual name of the generated executable, as well as the port numbers, database connection strings, secret keys and SMTP connection.